shiragannavar/datastax_nsb/README.md

 ![Instance Type](./img/LocalIP.png)

 - **NOTE: Leave the default name 'prometheus'.
 If you change this nb5 config must be changed!**
-- The vm port is 8428 by default
+- The vm port for Prometheus/Victoria Metrics DB is 8428 by default

 ![Instance Type](./img/AddPrometheusData.png)